 Fundamentals in building computer models to simulate the components of the climate system: atmosphere, ocean ice, land-surface, terrestrial and marine ecosystems, and the biogeochemical cycles embedded in the physical climate system, in particular, the carbon cycle.
 Simple to state-of-the-art research models to tackle problems such as the Daisy World, El Nino and global warming.
-Jointly offered with: AOSC684.

-Credit Only Granted for: AOSC484 or AOSC6 84.
+Credit Only Granted for.
+AOSC484 or AOSC6 84.